Columbia Truck Accident Lawyer

 You have a right to compensation if you or a loved one has been injured in a truck accident.
 These wrecks pack a big punch and may have caused catastrophic injury and devastating property damage.
 You should not be forced to make difficult financial decisions to pay for your healthcare or replace your property.
 We will fight for you, using the knowledge and experience gained over nearly 50 years of combined personal injury experience.

-At Auger & Auger, we believe in our clients and treat them with the care and respect they deserve.
+At Auger & Auger Accident and Injury Lawyers, we believe in our clients and treat them with the care and respect they deserve.
 Part of this is our zero-fee guarantee.
 It is our promise to you that you won’t owe us a cent unless we win your case.
 A lawyer’s cost should never prevent you from seeking the representation that can change your life.

 Call (803) 470-5298 today for your free consultation, with no fees due until recovery!